ejordangottlieb/pyswmap/README.md

 - m.psid: The port-set ID which defines the algorithmically assigned ports unique to a particular MAP CE.
-- m.port_list:  The full list of ports assigned by a particular PSID.
-This attribute is a Python list.

 ```python
 portvalue = 40000